CNuge/SalmonEuAdmix/README.md

 ### Command line interface

-Example input files can be found in the subfolder `SalmonEuAdmix/data/` The following command will read in the `panel_513_data.ped` and `panel_513_data.map` files, run the admixture prediction pipeline, and then output the predicted european admixture proportions for each individual in a file named `example_output.tsv`.
+Example input files can be found in the subfolder `SalmonEuAdmix/data/` The following command will read in the `panel_513_data.ped` and `panel_513_data.map` files, run the admixture prediction pipeline, and then output the predicted European admixture proportions for each individual in a file named `example_output.tsv`.

 ```
 SalmonEuAdmix -p panel_513_data.ped -m panel_513_data.map -o example_output.tsv

 ```

 The ped (`-p`) and map files (`-m`) are obtained from [plink](https://www.cog-genomics.org/plink/).
-Note you will more than likely want to use plink or some associated methods to do some pre-processing: filtering for genoltype quality, missing data, *etc.*.
+Note you will more than likely want to use plink or some associated methods to do some pre-processing: filtering for genotype quality, missing data, *etc.*.
 The 513 SNPs of the panel must all be present in the file, additional marker columns are allowed, and these will simply be filtered out prior to the encoding step.

 To see the list of required SNPs, you can look in the example .map file:
 `SalmonEuAdmix/data/panel_513_data.map`